HmedLimam/SSH-Log-To-Excel/README.md

 ## Features
 - Converts SSH logs into structured Excel spreadsheets.
 - Geolocates IP addresses, providing **country** and **city** details.
-- **Waits for the user to change VPS servers** when rate-limiting occurs for the geolocation service, ensuring smooth processing of IP addresses.
+- **Waits for the user to change VPN servers** when rate-limiting occurs for the geolocation service, ensuring smooth processing of IP addresses.
 - Saves already resolved IP addresses as a caching mechanism and make the process faster/

 ## Requirements